The possible risks associated with the different sleeping practices of the child

 • Make the bedroom a screen-free zone, even during the day

-• Use dark curtains to block out light, or a nightlight if they're afraid of the dark
+• Use dark curtains to block out light, or a night light if they are afraid of the dark

-• Avoid heavy meals and sugary treats before bedtime, and opt for a healthy bedtime snack if necessary
+• Avoid large meals and sugary treats before bed, and opt for a healthy bedtime snack if necessary

-Regular exercise is important, but don't fall into the trap of wearing your child out so they can sleep better at night.
+It's important to get regular exercise, but don't fall into the trap of tiring your child out so they sleep better at night.
 More often than not, this will tire him out and make it harder for him to fall asleep.
-The morning is also important.
-While it's tempting to let your kids sleep in on the weekends, it can disrupt their sleep schedule and make it harder for them to wake up on weekdays.
-Try not to over-schedule extracurricular activities if you notice that they are having a detrimental effect on their sleep time.
-If you practice healthy sleep hygiene and your child always feels drowsy or has trouble falling or staying asleep at night, it may be time to see a doctor to see if he has a sleeping problem. sleep.
-You can also ask their teacher to update you on their level of attention.
+Morning is also important.
+While it's tempting to let your kids sleep in on the weekends, it can disrupt their sleep schedule and make it harder to wake up during the week.
+Try not to overschedule extracurricular activities if you notice that they are having a detrimental effect on their sleep time.
+If you practice healthy sleep hygiene and your child still feels sleepy or has trouble falling or staying asleep at night, it may be time to see a doctor to see if they have a sleep problem. sleep.
+You can also ask their teacher to keep you updated on their attention levels.
 Difficulty concentrating, hyperactive behavior or learning problems may indicate that he is not sleeping properly.

-Problems that may seem minor to us are often very important for a child.
-Thus, events such as a new sibling, teething, illness, a different place, a change of schedule or minor complaints such as allergies, colds and ear infections can interfere with sleep. your child.
+Problems that may seem minor to us are often very important to a child.
+Thus, events such as a new brother or sister, teething, illness, a different location, a change of schedule or minor complaints such as allergies, colds and ear infections can interfere with a child's sleep. your child.
 Some of the most common sleep disorders in children include night terrors and nightmares, sleep apnea or sleepwalking.

-Here are 12 valuable little extra tips to help you take care of your baby.
+Here are 12 precious little additional tips to help you take care of your baby.

 3. Don't get him used to falling asleep with his bottle.